Ada... A Way of Life: Promotion

 To promote the film, Nokia and Big Music combined to launch a contest allowing contributors to remix two of the soundtrack songs, the winner of which—selected by Rahman—will have the opportunity to work with Rahman in the composer's studio.
 In support of the unusual promotion, Nokia launched its Nokia XpressMusic mixer, a positioning strategy not only to promote the film but also Nokia's music phones in advance of the launch of the Nokia MusicStore.

 Soundtrack

 The soundtrack features 10 songs, composed by A. R. Rahman, with lyrics penned by Nusrat Badr and Raqeeb Alam.
 The album was released in India on 20 May 2008 by Big Music, two years before the release of the film.

 The soundtrack received generally favorable reviews from critics.
-It got an 8.5/10 rating on Planet Bollywood, 8.25/10 on Music Aloud, and 3/5 on Bollywood Hungama.
+It got an 8.5/10 rating on PlanetBollywood.com, 8.25/10 on Music Aloud, and 3/5 on Bollywood Hungama.